Kansas City results dented by lower auto shipments, winter storms

-(Reuters) - Kansas City Southern’s quarterly results missed estimates on Friday as a global chip shortage hurt automobile production and winter storms disrupted trade, hitting the U.S. railroad operator’s freight volumes.
+Kansas City Southern's (KSU.N) quarterly results missed estimates on Friday as a global chip shortage hurt automobile production and winter storms disrupted trade, hitting the U.S. railroad operator's freight volumes.

 Kansas City's network is concentrated in southern United States which made it particularly vulnerable to the deep freeze that engulfed Texas and nearby regions, causing congestion on its lines.